benjamin-heasly/gold-lab-nwb-conversions/pipelines/neuropixels-machine-setup/README.md

 So, good.

-# Can we build and run a CUDA sample program? {#can-we-build-and-run-a-cuda-sample-program}
+# Can we build and run a CUDA sample program?

 The Canonical Ubuntu installation docs suggest we [build and run a sample app](https://ubuntu.com/tutorials/enabling-gpu-acceleration-on-ubuntu-on-wsl2-with-the-nvidia-cuda-platform#4-compile-a-sample-application), to test the CUDA installation.
 Sounds good.